Note: The QuickBooks Online integration is an add-on feature that must be enabled by Stax Bill Staff. Please click here to make a request.

 - Stax Bill does not automatically manage earned revenue in QuickBooks Online.
 When an invoice is synchronized, its entire value (net of taxes) is placed in your chosen Deferred Revenue ledger.
 You can use Stax Bill's reports to retrieve a total earned revenue at the end of each month, which you can then enter manually as a journal entry in QuickBooks if you wish.

 - If you connect and then fully disconnect a QuickBooks account with Stax Bill, all of Stax Bill's links to entities in the QuickBooks instance will be removed.
 If you reconnect the account, these entities may be resynchronized (depending on your options) back to QuickBooks, thus possibly creating duplicates.
-Therefore, the connect/disconnect workflow should be used with extreme caution and should only typically be used if you wish to completely disable the Stax Bill integration from QuickBooks Online.
+Therefore, the connect/disconnect workflow should be used with extreme caution and should only typically be used if you wish to disable the Stax Bill integration from QuickBooks Online completely.

 - Stax Bill cannot write to Closed periods, which will affect the previously mentioned refund behaviour.